Tennessee Public Intoxication Laws

 Voluntary Treatment Instead of Jail

-Tennessee's treatment approach to addiction led to the passage of laws that require police officers to take intoxicated individuals (who are not otherwise breaking the law) into protective custody, rather than arrest them; and to present them promptly to a judicial officer who must assign them to treatment in an approved facility if:
+Tennessee's treatment approach to addiction led to the passage of laws that require police officers to take intoxicated individuals (who are not otherwise breaking the law) into protective custody, rather than arrest them.
+The officer must promptly bring the person to a judicial officer who must assign them to treatment in an approved facility if:

 • the judicial officer finds that the person needs treatment